African Wild DogLycaon pictus

 African wild dogs’ large, round ears allow for excellent hearing that is vital to the pack hunt, but they also serve as radiators of heat in a hot climate.

 African wild dogs are pack animals.
-Females leave the pack when mature and makes typically stay with their pack.
+Females leave the pack when mature and males typically stay with their pack.

 African wild dogs are threatened mainly by habitat loss, which has led to human-wildlife conflict.
 Wild dogs are also susceptible to diseases carried by domestic dogs, such as distemper and parvovirus.
 The Living Desert actively supports African wild dog conservation efforts through the Painted Dog Conservation organization.